 Digital health and allied health

-My Health Record
+My Health Record Expansion Project

-With the recent announcement that Australia will be moving to an opt-out system in 2018, AHPA believes that there will be a rapid increase in the number of consumers and health providers using My Health Record.
-As such we believe it will be important for allied health practitioners to understand how they can use and contribute to My Health Record and what implications it might have for their practice.
+We believe it will be important for allied health practitioners to understand how they can use and contribute to My Health Record and what implications it might have for their practice.
 We also recognize that there are a range of factors that may make use of My Health Record challenging for allied health practitioners and we are working to advocate for improvements that will reduce these.

-We will continue to develop this page with updated information, links, and resources relate to My Health Record throughout 2017 and 2018.
+We will continue to develop this page with updated information, links, and resources relate to My Health Record throughout and 2018.
 Please contact us if you have any questions.